lbarretojr/biblangtools/README.md

-# Biblical Language Drill — Hebrew & Greek
+# Biblical Languages- Hebrew & Greek Alphabet Drills

 I built this because I wanted a simple way to brush up on my Hebrew and Greek after letting those skills get rusty for a few years.
 It's a browser-based recognition drill for rebuilding Biblical Hebrew vowel points and the Greek alphabet.
 Pick a language, complete a timed 60-item session, and see how you did.